bwp91/homebridge-ewelink/README.md

 * Support login with phone number / email and password, which save your time from obtaining the authentication token with Charles once in a while.
 * Support sending heartbeat on the WebSocket connection, which greatly reduce the interval of reconnects, hence better stability.
+* Support obtaining the correct API / WebSocket API host automatically, so you don't need to obtain these information with Charles.

 ## Shortcomings

-The plugin uses the same credentials as the eWeLink app.
-In order to obtain the API URLs, you'll need to use Charles to inspect the traffic and grab the value from the API response.
-See below for information on how to obtain these value.

-Also, the code is of suboptimal quality.
+The code is of suboptimal quality.
 It was a quick-and-dirty plugin; feel free to contribute & improve.

 ## Steps to install / configure